Teach Me

 Drinking alcohol, smoking or chewing tobacco can increase dry mouth symptoms.
 “Smoking decreases saliva production, and alcohol and caffeine can both cause dehydration that will also reduce and thicken saliva,” Dr. Stewart said.

-Dry mouth can be a symptom of conditions such as Alzheimer’s disease, HIV/AIDS, salivary gland infections, diabetes, sleep apnea and Sjögren's syndrome.
+Dry mouth can be a symptom of conditions such as Alzheimer’s disease, HIV/AIDS, salivary gland infections, oral health issues, diabetes, sleep apnea and Sjögren's syndrome.
 “Autoimmune diseases, such as Sjögren's, cause the body’s immune system to attack healthy salivary glands and damage them,” Dr. Stewart said.

 How is dry mouth treated?

-If you find your mouth is dry, there are a number of things you can try.
+If you find your mouth is dry, there are a number of treatments for dry mouth you can try.
 The important thing is to not ignore symptoms and to speak to a health care provider if it's persistent.

 “Your doctor can evaluate you for potential treatable causes of dry mouth,” Dr. Stewart said.
 If medication is the cause, they may lower your dosage or switch to a medication that doesn’t cause dry mouth.
 They may also prescribe medication that boosts saliva production.